E-Zian/parallel-image-enhancement-cpp/README.md

 ## Result

-Results may be adjusted by changing the kernel and detailAmp values
+Results may be adjusted by changing the sigma and detailAmp values
 <table>
 <tr>
 <td>Original</td>